 Detection and classification of mine-like objects from sonar data

-Automatic Target Recognition (ATR) provides a sophisticated PMA (Post-Mission Analysis) workflow for analysing side scan sonar data from unmanned maritime systems.
+Automatic Target Recognition (ATR) provides a sophisticated PMA (Post-Mission Analysis) workflow for analysing side scan sonar data from uncrewed maritime systems.
 It uses rapid and reliable machine learning techniques to detect and classify mine-like objects, reducing operator fatigue and improving mission tempo.

 The system provides operators with a measure of how ‘mine-like’ each potential target is, helping to distinguish between threats and false alarms.
 It features an intuitive workflow for common tasks such as managing multiple views and fusing duplicate contacts.

 ATR provides a variety of powerful features, including:

 Contact Fusion Module – merge detections generated by the ATR algorithms, removing the need to manually review detections to combine or remove duplicates

 Software Development Kit (SDK) – provides easy integration of third-party ATR or fusion algorithms